Veniamin-Arefev/NetJudge/README.md

 Project interface includes both [**notification table**](https://uneex.veniamin.space/) for course participants, and interactive `command line` for course commander & moderators.

 ## **Config files:**
-Current project uses two config file for work.
-File names is `mailer_fac.cfg` and `mailer_ya.cfg`.
-If you don't have it, you may run any command that interact with mail and create default config file named `mailer.cfg`.
+You must submit correctly filled config file named `mailer.cfg` for programm.
+It must contain credentials for faculty's and yandex mails, web server properties and homework info(name, files and deadlines for each).
+Default config file can be created by running any script.

 ## **Available scripts after installation:**
- * netjudge-fac_idle - Fetch all mail from faculty mail, redirect it to yandex mail and enter idle
+ * netjudge-fac_idle - Fetches all mail from faculty `folder` from configs, moves them to `storage folder`, also creates copy for yandex `folder`.
+After that turns idle mode, that repeats process if new mail arrives.
- * netjudge-ya_idle - Fetch all mail from yandex mail, update database and enter idle
+ * netjudge-ya_idle - Fetches all mail from yandex `folder` from configs, downloads new mail to `tasks` folder, update database with new entries.
+After that turns idle mode, that repeats process if new mail arrives.
+ * netjudge-download - Download all letters attachments from yandex mailbox
- * netjudge-download - Download all letters attachments from yandex mail, also support
+ * netjudge-web_server - Download all letters attachments from yandex mail, also support
- * netjudge-database parse - Parse all attachments and populate database
+ * netjudge-database parse - Parse all downloaded files `tasks` folder, then populate database
- * netjudge-database export \<FILENAME\> - Export database info info csv file named <FILENAME>
+ * netjudge-database export \<FILENAME\> - Export database info info csv files named <FILENAME> and regex_<FILENAME>
- * netjudge-ya_parse - Create html(actually php) view of database data
  * netjudge-report_analyser - Start cmdline for regex selection(examples listed below)

+## **Common use cases:**

+0. netjudge-fac_idle program should be run only in one instance at a time.

+1. We want to start web server, that will automatically update everything if new mail arrives.
+We need to start 3 separated consoles in background.
+    ```
+    in first  $ netjudge-fac_idle
+    in second $ netjudge-ya_idle
+    in third  $ netjudge-web_server
+    ```
+2. We want to use report_analyser with fac_idle running somewhere.
+It means that we want to copy all mail from fac mailbox to yandex mailbox first, then download all mail and update database.

+    1. We want to continue receiving updates to out database.
+We should run in background:
+        ```
+        $ netjudge-ya_idle
+        ```

+    1. We want to download all letters once.
+We should run:
+        ```
+        $ netjudge-download
+        $ netjudge-database parse
+        ```

+    After creating `data.db` we can run:

+    ```
+    $ netjudge-report_analyser DATABASE
+    ```
+3. We want to use report_analyser without fac_idle running somewhere.
+It means that we want to copy all mail from fac mailbox to yandex mailbox first.
+We need to run this command in console:
+    ```
+    $ netjudge-fac_idle
+    ```

+    Ather it print, that it entered idle mode, we can stop it by pressing ^С. After that we can go to to point 2.

 ## **Report analyser usage example:**